-It could be comfortably argued that if you went to the average museum and removed every item that had been taken from its country of origin without permission, you’d very likely be left with an empty building and a couple of security guards twiddling their thumbs.
-Avoiding such speculation, we dealt with hard research facts by visiting the British Museum on a mission to distinguish the legitimate gifts from the stolen and looted.
+If you went to the average museum and removed every artefact that had been taken from its country of origin without permission, you’d very likely be left with an empty building and a couple of security guards twiddling their thumbs.
+But we decided to deal with hard facts by visiting the British Museum on a mission to distinguish the legitimate gifts from the stolen and looted.

-In 2017 President Macron pledged to return all African artefacts seized by France ‘without consent’.
+Back in 2017, President Macron pledged to return all African artefacts seized by France ‘without consent’.
 The UK is now under pressure to also lead the way with restitutive measures.
-Both nations had competing global empires throughout the 18th and 19th centuries.
-Their focus on African colonies has led to these disputes centuries later about ownership of artefacts such as the Benin Bronzes.
+They were rival colonial empires throughout the 18th and 19th centuries and the European pursuit of African colonies bleeds into disputes centuries later about ownership of such artefacts.

 Benin Bronzes, British Museum

-Amongst these were 900 brass plaques thought to be cast in the 16th century and showing palace rituals.
-These are the disputed Benin Bronzes.
-These highly crafted brass artefacts were much sought after because this metal was favoured by Benin royalty.
+Amongst these were 900 brass plaques thought to be cast in the 16th century and showing palace rituals – the disputed Benin Bronzes.
+These finely crafted brass artefacts were much sought after because this metal was favoured by Benin royalty.
 While the brass items were seized by the Foreign Office to pay for the expedition, British officers looted wood, ivory and other brass artefacts for personal gain.
 Once these arts and crafts arrived on European shores, they’d leave an indelible mark on European culture with artists such as Picasso appropriating the distinctive forms of the carvings.
-In these early years it was British and German museums who bought the bulk of them.
+In those early years, it was British and German museums that bought the bulk of them.

-Items from other Africa countries are displayed in the British Musem with their origins and method of seizure clearly marked out.
+Items from other African countries are displayed in the British Museum with their origins and method of seizure clearly marked out.
 There’s a majestic-looking wooden slit drum taken from the Sudan-based Khalifa Abdullai warriors in 1898 after British and Egyptian troops defeated the Muslim Mahdists.
-The battle was led by Major Herbert Kitchener (Lord Kitchener) who sought to drive them out of Sudan, which they had overran in 1885.
+The battle was led by Major Herbert Kitchener (Lord Kitchener) who sought to drive them out of Sudan, which they overran in 1885.

-There are many African relics in the museum where ownership is a little more vague or certainly not disclosed.
+However, there are many African relics in the museum where ownership is a little vague or certainly not disclosed.
 Names are attached but no account of how they were obtained.
-A 14th century Dogon-Tellem wooden carving of a figure with a sacrificial patina is particularly intriguing.
-This Mali tribe produced craft depicting elements of Creation and this Nommo figure was a mythological ancestor.
+A 14th century Dogon-Tellem wooden carving of a Nommo figure with a sacrificial patina is particularly intriguing.
+This Mali tribe produced craftwork depicting themes of Creation and the Nommo were their mythological ancestors.
 The journey from 14th century Mali to 21st century Britain is likely to have several foggy areas as regards appropriation, even where more recent ownership can be traced.

-It isn’t just the African items which raise concern.
-The ransacking of the sacred and the regal was the norm even as far afield as the Solomon Islands in the south-west Pacific.
-In 189O the British took control of the islands as a protectorate and in 1891 troops from the HMS Royalist seized items from ancestral shrines to sell on to the British Museum.
+It isn’t just the African items that raise concern.
+The ransacking of the sacred and the regal was recorded in the Solomon Islands in the southwest Pacific.
+In 189O, the British took control of the islands as a protectorate and in 1891 troops from the HMS Royalist seized items from ancestral shrines to sell on to the British Museum.

 Solomon Islands Figure of an Ancestor, British Museum

-For certain, the British Museum is a central figure in much of this foggy trade of items by British troops and officers.
-In as much as, they have provided us with an opportunity to see historic items of priceless cultural value that we’d likely never encounter, this has to be weighed against a growing sense of injustice about how some were obtained.
+For certain, the British Museum is mired in much of this foggy trade of items by British troops and officers.
+Even though they have provided an opportunity to see historic items of priceless cultural value that we’d likely never encounter, this has to be weighed against a growing sense of injustice about how some were obtained.
 It is an issue museums all over the world must face up to.
 Hopefully, the French president’s vocal support for restitutive measures will have a knock-on effect in the UK and beyond.